The following explains Kubota’s basic approach to materials procurement in its business activities.

 - Response Unit

-Guided by our policy on conflict minerals, our activities are implemented company-wide through the Committee for Conflict Minerals, which comprises members from the CSR Division and Procurement Division.
+Guided by our policy on conflict minerals, our activities are implemented company-wide through the Committee for Conflict Minerals, which comprises members from the ESG Management Division and Procurement Division.

 Democratic Republic of the Congo and Adjoining Countries